opencontainers/image-spec/image-layout.md

 afff3924849e458c5ef237db5f89539274d5e609db5db935ed3959c90f1f2d51 ./blobs/sha256-afff3924849e458c5ef237db5f89539274d5e609db5db935ed3959c90f1f2d51
 ```

-Object names in the `refs` subdirectories MUST NOT include characters outside of the set of "A" to "Z", "a" to "z", "0" to "9", the hyphen `-`, the dot `.`, and the underscore `_`.
+Object names in the `refs/tags` directory MUST NOT include characters outside of the set of "A" to "Z", "a" to "z", "0" to "9", the hyphen `-`, the dot `.`, and the underscore `_`.
-Object names in the `blobs` subdirectories are composed of hash algorithm, hash digest and separator.
+Object names in the `blobs` directory are composed of hash algorithm, hash digest and separator.
 Hash digest MUST NOT include characters outside of the set of "A" to "F", "a" to "f", "0" to "9".
 Separator MUST NOT include characters outside of the hyphen `-`, the dot `.`, and the underscore `_`.
 Hash algorithm identifiers containing the colon `:` will be converted to the hyphen `-`.
 For example `sha256:5b` will map to the layout `blobs/sha256-5b`.
-The blobs directory MAY contain blobs which are not referenced by any of the refs.
+The blobs directory MAY contain blobs which are not referenced by any of the tags.
 The blobs directory MAY be missing referenced blobs, in which case the missing blobs SHOULD be fulfilled by an external blob store.

-No semantic restriction is given for object names in the `refs` subdirectory.
+No semantic restriction is given for object names in the `refs/tags` subdirectory.
-Each object in the `refs` subdirectory MUST be of type `application/vnd.oci.descriptor.v1+json`.
+Each object in the `refs/tags` subdirectory MUST be of type `application/vnd.oci.descriptor.v1+json`.
 In general the `mediatype` of this [descriptor][descriptors] object will be either `application/vnd.oci.image.manifest.list.v1+json` or `application/vnd.oci.image.manifest.v1+json` although future versions of the spec MAY use a different mediatype.

 This illustrates the expected contents of a given ref, the manifest list it points to and the blobs the manifest references.

 ```
-$ cat ./refs/v1.0
+$ cat ./refs/tags/v1.0
 {"size": 4096, "digest": "sha256:e692418e4cbaf90ca69d05a66403747baa33ee08806650b51fab815ad7fc331f", "mediatype": "application/vnd.oci.image.manifest.list.v1+json"}
 ```
 ```